 Back in the real world, with a lanyard (lead) and biner, bow baggage cord and biner, a karrimat heel pad and the butt patch glued and taped to my light floor, my Yak weighs 2.95kg ready to go with a strap and inflator bag.
 Still amazingly light for what you get.

-In 2018 I sold my Yak and replaced it with a Chinese-mde MRS Nomad S1
+In 2018 I replaced the Yak with an MRS Nomad S1